levi-ltd/Finalwithyolov11/GETTING_STARTED.md

-# Getting Started with YOLOv11 Object Detection and Tracking
+# Getting Started with YOLOv11 Singer Detection System

-This guide will help you get up and running with the YOLOv11 object detection and tracking system in just a few minutes.
+This guide will help you get up and running with the YOLOv11 singer detection system in just a few minutes.
+The system automatically detects people with microphones and classifies them as singers.

+## 🎤 What This System Does

+- **Detects People**: Identifies individuals in the frame (red boxes)
+- **Finds Microphones**: Locates microphones and similar objects (blue boxes)
+- **Identifies Singers**: When a person is near a microphone, they become a singer (green boxes)
+- **Tracks Over Time**: Maintains singer IDs as they move around
+- **Shows Distance**: Displays microphone proximity for each detected singer

 ## Prerequisites

 - Windows 10/11 with PowerShell
 - Python 3.8 or higher
-- Webcam (optional, for real-time detection)
+- Webcam (optional, for live testing)
-- Git (to clone additional resources if needed)
+- Performance videos or images for testing

 ## Quick Setup